MikeM711/React-YouTube-Comment-Section-Scraper/README.md

 If you are creating a program that must be able to read all YouTube comments (including ones that do not get rendered), check out the [YouTube API](https://developers.google.com/youtube/v3/docs/commentThreads).

-If you are creating a program where all of your data is accurately displayed on the client, Puppeteer is a viable choice.
+If you are creating a program where all of your data is accurately displayed on the client and the HTML does not frequently change (or you are prepared to fix your code during these HTML changes), Puppeteer is a viable choice.

 Q: Why use `"puppeteer": "^1.9.0"` and not the latest version?